Adam Miller, Wellington, New Zealand

 CAMDEN

-Paste-over label on
+Paste-over label on English Vocalion (1927) to be

-English Vocalion (1927) to be retailed by Buckinghams, Sydney.
+retailed by Buckinghams, Sydney.

 CAPITOL (1)

-commonly Columbia (1927-31).
+and less commonly Columbia (1927-31).
 Any relation to the Mocklers

 Special "The Capitol" paste-over label?